 What is the automated photo studio?

 An automated photo studio is usually a closed photography cabin, controlled by software, which integrates light, camera, product positioning (turntable) and image post-production in one system.
-It can capture stills, videos ad 360° spins in a single process.
+It can capture stills, videos and 360° spins in a single process.
 An example of an automated photography studio is Orbitvu Alphashot XL.
 This device is capable of taking 360°/3D spins, multi-camera packshots and product videos.
-Masking technology allows to capture images and automatically remove background and replace it for a pure white background.
-Output images are automatically scaled, cropped, centred, etc. Publish process uploads images directly to e-shop or to a cloud sharing service.
+Masking technology allows you to capture images and automatically remove the background and replace it with a pure white background.
+Output images are automatically scaled, cropped, centred, etc. The publish process uploads images directly to e-shop or to a cloud sharing service.

 Traditional vs automated photo studio for packshots and 360°spins

-The main difference between automated and traditional photo studio is flexibility and ability to modify and adapt it for different kind of products and photography.
-Automated studios are usually dedicated to limited types of products and sizes, do not allow full freedom in light shaping and modification.
+The main difference between automated and traditional photo studios is flexibility and ability to modify and adapt it for different types of products and photography.
+Automated studios are usually dedicated to limited types of products and sizes, and do not allow full freedom in light shaping and modification.